 Thank you very much for your gift of [[gift_amount]] on [[gift_date]].
 We really appreciate your ongoing support of our critical mission.

 In the above, the LGL merge fields are those words that appear inside double square brackets [[these are double square brackets]].
 If your acknowledgment template does not have any LGL merge fields in it, no LGL data will be pulled into the text you write.

 - Assigning that acknowledgment template to a gift

 When you are ready to begin acknowledging gifts

 - Create your acknowledgment template/s.
 You can choose to create letter templates or email templates.
 If you opt for letter templates, your options are to create a letter template in LGL using LGL’s simple text editor, or to create a template based on a Microsoft Word document.
-Whether you decide on an LGL template, a MS Word template, or an email template, you will use LGL Merge Fields to merge constituent and gift details into the content of your acknowledgment.
+Whether you decide on an LGL template, an MS Word template, or an email template, you will use LGL merge fields to merge constituent and gift details into the content of your acknowledgment.